6 Tips to Engage Your Customers with Business Storytelling

 The point is this: they told how they began and the problems their company solves for consumers.
 Today, Dollar Shave Club is a vast company that has expanded into many other products and making a profit.

 This can be one of the most potent storytelling engage customers tools you can access.
 And you don’t have to do much more than ask you’re happy customers for their stories.
 They can submit photos or videos, which you can publish on your website, blog, and social media pages.
 Consumers will establish an emotional connection to others just like them who have solved problems using your product or service.

 Use Visuals and Media

 Research at 3M Corporation showed that we process visuals 60,000 faster.
-And presenters who used visuals were 43% more effective getting an audience to follow a CTA than those who did not.
+And presenters who used visuals were 43% more effective in getting an audience to follow a CTA than those who did not.
 You can tell a story without any words at all.
 And that’s why social media platforms like Instagram are so popular.

-Writing services, such as Hot Essay Service, have creative writing departments; or you can check out reviews of several of them at Grab My Essay; freelancer sites, like Elance, all have creative writers for hire; use Canva to create terrific visuals.
+Writing services, such as Essay Service, have creative writing departments; or you can check out reviews of several of them at My Essay; freelancer sites, like Elance, all have creative writers for hire; use Canva to create terrific visuals.
 And free and easy tools to create animation and videos are plentiful.

-Storytelling is so effective because consumers can relate emotionally and socially to them.
+Storytelling is so compelling because consumers can relate emotionally and socially to them.
 They see others just like them providing information, entertainment, and inspiration, and they feel much more comfortable doing business with those others.

 You be the “other” your audience wants to do business with.
 Fill your publishing calendar with great stories, get help if needed, and you will see growth.
 We hope this article with storytelling business tips for you to reach and engage more customers has helped you!